ramos07/pose-estimation/README.md

 ## Getting Started
 * Clone github repo
-* Make sure to have latest version of React.js, Node.js, and MongoDB downloaded
+* Make sure to have latest version of React-Native, Node.js, and MongoDB downloaded
 * Check /server/package.json for all needed npm modules
 * When installing modules, type into command line "npm install (insert module name here)"
 * Make sure MongoDB is running in the background